twinkle0331/BERT-similarity/readme.md

 The code is organized into the following modules:

 - `scripts/`: Scripts for running experiments.
-- `cca_svcca_pwcca.py`: This module contains the implementation of the Canonical Correlation Analysis (CCA), Singular Vector Canonical Correlation Analysis (SVCCA), and Pairwise Cosine Canonical Correlation Analysis (PWCCA) methods.
-- `utils.py`: This module contains helper functions for data loading, preprocessing, and evaluation.
+- `utils/`: This module contains functions for CCA,PWCCA,SVCCA.
-- `main.py`: This is the main script that ties everything together and provides an entry point for running the code.

 ## Fine-tuning models